Skip to main content

 Stage IV mesotheliomas, as well as many earlier-stage mesotheliomas, can’t be removed completely by surgery.
 This might be because of the extent or subtype of the cancer or because a person isn't healthy enough to have an operation.

 Chemo is typically the main treatment for these cancers.
 It may ease symptoms and shrink or slow the growth of the cancer for a time.
-Sometimes chemo might be used along with a targeted therapy drug or with a device that creates electric fields in the tumor.
-Immunotherapy may also be an option for some people.
+Sometimes chemo might be used along with an immunotherapy or targeted therapy drug, or with a device that creates electric fields in the tumor.
+Immunotherapy alone may also be an option for some people.
 Though these treatments may help people live longer, it’s very unlikely that they will cure these cancers.
-Before starting treatment, the goals of the treatment should be clear to you and your family.
+Before starting treatment, be sure you understand the goals of the treatment.

 In people with early-stage mesotheliomas that are likely to grow slowly and aren’t causing any symptoms, watching the cancer closely at first may be a reasonable option.
 Treatment can then be started if there are signs that the cancer is growing quickly or if it starts to cause symptoms.